microsoft/distance-learner/misc/README.md

-**Note**: This code is experimental and work-in-progress.
+**Note**: This files in this directory are experimental and work-in-progress.
 It is not used for reproducing our results.